 How do Closing Costs Work?

-We've provided a general list of these costs below, but we will give you a specific list of closing costs, with amounts, very soon after you complete your application.
+We've provided a general list of these costs below, but we will provide you a specific list of closing costs, with amounts, very soon after you complete your loan application.
 At C2 Financial Corporation, we don't believe in surprises, so if your costs change, we will be sure to let you know immediately.